Painting & Wall Covering

 Online Painting & Wall Covering Programs

-In the 2019-2020 academic year, 12 schools offered some type of painting/painter and wall coverer program.
+In 2019-2020, 12 schools offered a painting/painter and wall coverer program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||8||0|

 |Doctor’s Degree (Professional Practice)||0||0|

 |Doctor’s Degree (Other)||0||0|

 Is a Degree in Painting & Wall Covering Worth It?

 The median salary for a painting/painter and wall coverer grad is $43,050 per year.
 This is based on the weighted average of the most common careers associated with the major.